USEPA/EPA_MOVES_Model/docs/AnatomyOfARunspec.md

 </geographicselections>
 ```

-The **geographicselections** element is a required element for a MOVES runspec.
+The **geographicselections** element is a required element for a MOVES RunSpec.
 It has a single type of subelement: **geographicselection**.
 For this element there are three attributes: *type*, *key*, and *description*.
-For an onroad default scale run, more than one **geographicselection** may be added, indicating that the MOVES run will include more than one county.
+For an onroad Default Scale run, more than one **geographicselection** may be added, indicating that the MOVES run will include more than one county.

 Valid entries for *type* are:

 * COUNTY - this is the default value for most MOVES runs
-* NATION - this value is selected in the GUI by choosing "Nation" in the "Advanced Features" section under "Region Aggregation"
+* NATION - this value is selected in the GUI by choosing "Nation" in the "Advanced Features" Panel under "Region Aggregation"

 The value entered for *key* should be the countyID (which is the same as a county's FIPS code) associated with the specified geographic selection in the county table in the MOVES database.
 In the case where `type="NATION"`, the value for *key* should be "0".

-The *description* attribute is a user aide and is not used by MOVES at runtime.
+The *description* attribute is a user aid and is not used by MOVES at runtime.

 ## Timespan